ln541758/Trash-ID/README.md

 *Iteration 2:*<br>
 Utilized Firebase authentication with email and password to ensure secure access to protected resources.
 Designed a login screen with features like password strength validation and account recovery options.
 Anonymous users does not have access to the data or use of APP, while account and profile details are available to logged-in users.
 Implemented the profile screen to enable users to view and edit their account information.
 Users can also log out of the app securely and reset their password if needed.<br>
 *Iteration 3:*<br>
+Connected the trashKey collection to the app, allowing categorization of trash items based on the keywords from the trashKey collection.
+Implemented a function to upload the recycle center into the third collection.
+User can save the nearby recycle center location to database<br>

 **Yin-Shan Lin:**<br>
 *Iteration 1:*<br>